aerogear/offix/docs/ref-release-notes.md

 ### Offline client enables wiping out cache using persistor interface

-`offlineClient.persitor.purge()` method will wipe entire persistence layer for Apollo cache
+`offlineClient.persitor.purge()` method will wipe entire persistence layer for Apollo cache.

 > NOTE: InMemoryCache needs to be wiped out as well along with the client.
 Please execute `offlineClient.cache.rest()`